 How to become a sustainable engineer

-The online Master of Science in Sustainable Engineering is ideal for professionals and graduates who have backgrounds in engineering and physical science.
+The Master of Science in sustainable engineering online is ideal for professionals and graduates who have backgrounds in engineering and physical science.
 This master’s degree can help students who want to advance in their current career or incorporate sustainable engineering solutions and practices into their work.

 One unique feature of the program is that students are exposed to sustainable engineering case studies such as the redesign of the Panama Canal, which is key to educating them with a cross-disciplinary approach.

 “A degree in sustainable engineering helps educate practitioners on how to solve problems, not just create cookie-cutter designs,” says ASU President’s Professor Brad Allenby, who authored the first textbook in sustainable engineering and teaches courses in the online program, “and thus makes them more useful as professionals, and more employable.”